AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-streams.md

 1. In the **Search...** field, enter *Site:SLTC*.

     This searches for streams that have the metadata key *Site* and the value *SLTC*.
-This search query returns the QuickStart stream.
+This search query returns the MyOCS stream.

     Note: Use quotation marks around the value if there are spaces in the text.

-1. Select the QuickStart.NorthAmerica.SLTC.PumpA stream and click **Manage Data**.
+1. Select the MyOCS.NorthAmerica.SLTC.PumpA stream and click **Manage Data**.

     This allows you to run queries against the data in the stream and to add, edit, and remove events.